Age old question: How to mix modern and traditional decorating styles

 A contemporary artisan chair by Kelly Infield looks striking against original molding in a Brooklyn brownstone.
 Design: Kai Avent-deLeon / Photo: Mel Walbridge

-Need help putting together your varied design styles?
+Looking to put together your varied design styles?